 First up I canned diced tomatoes, next up was tomato sauce.
 It's the same steps as the diced tomatoes, washing, coring and peeling the tomatoes.

-Next is sterilizing the pint jars.
+Next is sterilizing the jars.

 Jon diced the tomatoes and I pureed them in the blender and added them to my large stock pot.
 I cooked down the tomato mixture for two hours reducing the water in the mixture leaving a nice thickened sauce.
+You can also cook it down in the Instant Pot.

 Wipe down the tops of the jar with white vinegar and place the lid on each jar.
 Tighten the ring on securing just enough so the lid stays on and doesn’t fall off.
 You don’t want to overly tighten the ring at this point.
 Process the filled jars in a boiling water canner for 35 minutes for pints.